Privacy and Digital Millennium Copyright Act (“DMCA”) Policy

 We use your PII to provide services, products and promotional emails about sales, special offers and new programming to you; process orders and donations; determine your eligibility to participate in STG’s educational and community programs, workshops or tours; evaluate your applications for employment or volunteer opportunities; or assess whether STG will provide financial or other support to you or your organization.
 We also use your PII to comply with the use described when you provided your PII and/or for any other purpose to which you consent.

-All PII collected or provided to us is stored for the period of time in which you remain a registered user of the Website, for the period of time during which the storage and processing of your PII is necessary in relation to the purposes for which it was collected or provided.
+All PII collected or provided to us is stored for the period of time in which you remain a registered user of the Websites, for the period of time during which the storage and processing of your PII is necessary in relation to the purposes for which it was collected or provided.
 We may also use PII to comply with our legal or contractual third party obligations, or to establish, exercise or defend any legal claims.

 We also use your PII to perform our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing, collecting and paying through third party electronic payment processors and/or financial institutions (“ESPs”) to process such financial transactions.
 By accepting this Policy, you expressly consent to the sharing of your PII necessary to process transactions with ESPs.